AlbertTB/SBI_PYT_project/README.md

 #### Alpha Shape Theory

 Alpha shapes provide a formal mathematical framework for defining the shape of a set of points in 3D space.
-In the context of proteins, alpha shapes help identify the boundary between the protein interior and exterior, highlighting pockets and cavities[^2][^8].
+In the context of proteins, alpha shapes help identify the boundary between the protein interior and exterior, highlighting pockets and cavities.

 The program implements alpha shape detection using the Delaunay triangulation of atom coordinates with filtering based on a probe radius (typically representing water molecules):